Are you looking for an easy postpartum diet plan you can follow that isn’t overly restrictive?

 The last thing you want to do is add the stress of eating less than your body requires, too soon.

-Additionally, excessive dieting or starting a crash diet in the immediate postpartum can adversely affect your health and well-being (as well as your milk supply.)
+Additionally, excessive dieting or starting a crash diet in the immediate postpartum can adversely affect your health and well-being (as well as your milk production and milk supply.)

 Like everything in life, balance is key.